Monshou1251/django_vue_challenge/README.md

   - Identify points where user input may be improperly sanitized.

 ## Learning Resources
-- Link to SQL injection basics: [https://portswigger.net/web-security/sql-injection](https://portswigger.net/web-security/sql-injection)
+- Link to SQL injection basics: (https://portswigger.net/web-security/sql-injection)
-- [Link to authentication vulnerabilities and solutions]: https://portswigger.net/web-security/authentication
+- Link to authentication vulnerabilities and solutions: https://portswigger.net/web-security/authentication

 ## Support and Community
 - Join our community [link to forum or group] for discussions and support.